rdallasgray/pallet/README.md

 ###What's coming?

-More configurability, availability on Melpa, maybe package versioning and rollbacks ... tell me what you need, or, better, contribute.
+More configurability, maybe package versioning and rollbacks, dependency awareness ... tell me what you need, or, better, contribute.